holosam/neuro-evo/README.md

 -------- | -----------
-neuron.go | Performs mathematical operations on a series of input values. brain.go | DNA class which encodes a series of connected neurons. playground.go | Handles the speciation, reproduction, and mutation of Brains in one generation. runner.go | Runs the playground over many generations. env.go | Sets up the environment for the runner.
+neuron.go | Performs mathematical operations on a series of input values. brain.go | DNA class which encodes a series of connected neurons. playground.go | Handles the speciation, reproduction, and mutation of neural networks. runner.go | Runs the playground over many generations. env.go | Sets up the game environment to score each network.

 The speciation concept comes from [NEAT method](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) for neural net evolution, however the underlying neuron operations and evolution method are original.
 This evolution method involves keeping track of a "conglomerate" network, which is a superset of all the neurons from every genome.
 During the reproduction step, the networks can be overlaid on this conglomerate to match up the underlying genes.